WhyBangad/Discord-Contest-Alerter/Readme.md

 ## To run :
 `pip install -r requirements.txt`

-Set the required environment variables.
-Then : `python main.py`
+Set the required environment variables, then : `python main.py`

 ## Aim :
 The aim of the project is to create a bot that sends alerts in a channel a set time before a contest on one of the selected list of websites.